aviz92/pytest-collect-requirements/README.md

 ### Basic Usage

-Mark your tests with the `@requirements()` marker to specify infrastructure requirements:
+Mark your tests with the `@pytest.mark.requirements()` marker to specify infrastructure requirements:

 ```python
 import pytest